Qualifying for Surgery

 Weight loss surgery process

 - Register for and attend the general nutrition classes.

 - Complete the medical and weight history questionnaire.
 We will give this to you at the end of the nutrition information class.
 Bring this questionnaire with you when you meet with one of our dietitians.

 - Consult with one of our program's registered dietitians to evaluate your current dietary and exercise pattern.
 At this point, you will begin working on any changes that may be needed to ensure that you get the best possible result from your surgery.
 We will let you know how to make an appointment for this when you attend the classes.

 - Complete a psychological evaluation with a psychologist affiliated with our program.
-The dietitian will give you a list with contact information at your first consultation.
+The dietitian will give you a list of contact information at your first consultation.

 - Consult with our program's specialist in internal medicine if you have a complicated medical history or if you have more questions.
 We will evaluate your medical history based on what you provide in your questionnaire, so, please be very careful to complete it fully and accurately.

-- Consult with one of our bariatric/weight loss surgeons who will request authorization from your insurance company to bill for the surgery.
+- Consult with one of our weight loss surgeons who will request authorization from your insurance company to bill for the surgery.

 - Choose a date for surgery once we have received authorization from your insurance company.

 How long does it take to get from the information class to the day of surgery?